-I was born in Estonia in 1976.
+I was born in Estonia.
 The greatest passions in my life - classical music, especially opera, and foreign languages, date to my early childhood.
 These two passions have merged in my current profession, which continues to fascinate and astonish me every day.

 I was introduced to music by my grandparents, who had a piano at home and who were classical music lovers.
 My grandfather used to make me listen to symphony and chamber music concerts on the radio, and especially operas.
 It was with them that I first put my hands on the piano.
 As my studies progressed, I realised that I actually had little interest in the purely piano repertoire.
 I didn't like performing alone and I was always looking for someone to make music with.
 So, I often found myself accompanying my instrumentalist friends and even the choir of my school.

 SINGING AND OPERA